peterhinch/micropython-mqtt/mqtt_as/README.md

 If a publication queue is required this should be implemented by the application.

-The WiFi and Connect coroutines should run to completion reasonably quickly relative to the time required to connect and disconnect from the network.
+The WiFi and Connect coroutines should run to completion quickly relative to the time required to connect and disconnect from the network.
 Aim for 2 seonds maximum.
+Alternatively the Connect coro can run indefinitely so long as it terminates if the `isconnected()` method returns `False`.

 The subscription callback will block publications and the reception of further subscribed messages and should therefore be designed for a fast return.